Malta e-Gaming License: Application Process & Support

 - The agency will conduct a study of corporate documentation, policies and procedures, rules, terms, conditions and procedures of the games to be offered.

-On acceptance of the certification process, the Authority issues a five year license and after going live there must be number of compliance reviews of the operation, performed by independent 3rd parties contracted by the MGA at operator’s expense.
+On acceptance of the certification process, the Authority issues a five-year license and after going live there must be a number of compliance reviews of the operation, performed by independent 3rd parties contracted by the MGA at the operator’s expense.
 Failure of a compliance review could lead to suspension or termination of a license.

 Malta company incorporation cost

 A business wishing to establish a corporate presence in Malta must register with the Malta Business Registry, and take the necessary preliminary steps including paying the company registration fees, as follows:

 The relevant official documentation for company formation, including certified copies of identification documents, references and declarations by trustees where applicable must be forwarded to the Registrar of Companies.
 Evidence of paid-up share capital in the form of a bank deposit advice should also be produced.
 Upon registration, the Registrar will issue a certificate of registration, showing that the company has been officially registered.

 The company formation fees payable to the Malta Registrar of Companies for the registration of a company are calculated on the basis of the total authorised share capital, and the mode of payment, where electronic payment is considerably cheaper than for paper payment.